HussamYousif/SpringApi/README.md

 # About

 ## Description
-This is a simple java springboot api that attempts to calculate the value of products given the product Id's.
+This is a simple java springboot api that attempts to calculate the price of products.

 ## Prerequisites
 - [OpenJdk 21](https://www.oracle.com/java/technologies/downloads/): Java runtime.